 Looking for our ever popular late-night panto?
 They’re back once again this year for five nights only.
 See our separate listing for more details and to buy tickets.

-This production is not socially distanced.
-We are asking audiences to please take a lateral flow test before attending and to wear a mask in the venue.
+We are asking audiences to please take a lateral flow test before attending, while it is now mandatory to wear a mask in the venue.
 Social has a ventilation system and will be deep cleaned every day.
 Cast and crew are taking lateral flow tests every day.
 Please see our FAQs for more information about the measures we are taking around Covid-19, including our cancellation policy.